mrcgrtz/kickstart/README.md

 # Kickstart

-This is my **Kickstart** library, now rewritten from scratch with a new file structure and awesome stuff like Stylus, jQuery, Normalize, Grunt, some PHP includes, basic search engine optimizations and some inspirations from HTML5 Boilerplate.
+This is my **Kickstart** library, now rewritten from scratch with a new file structure and awesome stuff like Stylus, Grunt, Bower, some PHP includes, basic search engine optimizations and some inspirations from HTML5 Boilerplate and Normalize.

 ## Installation

-	make
+	npm install && grunt install

-Installs NPM dependencies listed in `package.json` and runs Grunt’s default task afterwards which is:
+Installs NPM dependencies listed in `package.json` and runs Grunt’s install task afterwards.

-	grunt

-Default task which does the following sub-tasks:
+The Grunt default task (`grunt`) does the following sub-tasks:

  - create CSS files from [Stylus](http://learnboost.github.com/stylus/)
    sources